Book Talk: Isabel Allende makes fun of mystery genre in 'Ripper'

-NEW YORK (Reuters) - Famous for using magic realism in novels like “The House of the Spirits”, Chilean-American author Isabel Allende experiments with writing a mystery in her latest work “Ripper”.
+NEW YORK, Feb 13 (Reuters) - Famous for using magic realism in novels like “The House of the Spirits”, Chilean-American author Isabel Allende experiments with writing a mystery in her latest work “Ripper”.

 The book, named after a real online game, puts readers in contemporary San Francisco where a series of murders occur that loosely follow an astrological prediction.